unhackedctf/audius/README.md

 the simple soundbite is that there was a storage slot collision with a proxy contract that allowed reinitialization of existing contracts.

+since all of the contracts are behind a proxy, this collision meant that the initialize() function of all contracts could be called any time.

 but how can we exploit this vulnerability to drain the treasury?

 your job is to use this knowledge, dig into the code, and empty the treasury of over 18mm $AUDIO tokens before the blackhat does.